tonaljs/tonal/docs/scale.md

 ## module.exports(name)

-A scale set generator
+A scale dictionary

-Given a scale name returns the intervals or notes
+Given a scale name, returns the intervals or notes

 ### Parameters